alecwithac/landing-page/README.md

 # landing-page

-Put together knowledge of HTML and CSS.
-Practice making a simple yet functional landing page.
+Simple landing page using HTML and CSS.
+Utilized CSS flexbox for structure of page.